frstich/next15-actions-patterns/README.md

 - **Downsides**:
   - Very complex types for useActionState with zod fieldErrors.
   - Form submission resets the form with the invalid fields.
 Need e.preventDefault() and startTransition to avoid this.
+  - Zod server validation can't handle invalid styles in the client side, need to style manually.

 ## Downsides